 That list may seem huge and overwhelming, but there are some shortcuts you can take to estimate your closing costs before you even make an offer on a house.
-In general, closing costs usually amount to somewhere between 2% and 5% of your home’s purchase price.
+In general, they usually amount to somewhere between 2% and 5% of the purchase price.

 Let’s look at that in real numbers.

-Say you’re buying a house for $200,000.
+Say you buy a home for $200,000.
 You can realistically expect your closing costs (not including your down payment) to extend anywhere between $4,000 and $10,000.
 That’s a pretty big range, so use that as a starting point when you begin to compare loan offers.

 But don’t wait until you’ve fallen in love with a house to financially plan for closing costs.

-Instead, use an online calculator early in the process to get a more specific estimate using real information like average property taxes in your area and costs associated with your loan type.
+Instead, use an online mortgage calculator (or refinance calculator) early in the process to get a more specific estimate.
+You will want to use real information like average property taxes in your area and the costs associated with your type of loan.